-- 4. The premises concerned are currently a grocery store.
-The application is for a new premises licence to permit alcohol to be sold for consumption off the premises. - 5.
-A summary of the application is attached as Appendix B to this report. - 6.
-A location plan of the premises is attached at Appendix C. - 7.
-A copy of the application is attached at Appendix D. - 8.
-Under the Licensing Act 2003, statutory guidance issued under section 182 of the Act and the Licensing Authority's statement of Licensing Policy, any licensing application under the Act in respect of which representations have been made to the Licensing Authority and which have not been withdrawn or resolved by mediation fall to be determined by the Licensing Sub-Committee having regard to the evidence before it.
+- 6. A summary of the application is attached as Appendix B to this report. - 7.
+A location plan of the premises is attached at Appendix C. - 8.
+A copy of the TEN application/notice is attached at Appendix D. - 9.
+Under the Licensing Act 2003, statutory guidance issued under section 182 of the Act and the Licensing Authority's statement of Licensing Policy, any TEN under the Act in respect of which an objection notice has been given to the Licensing Authority and which has not been withdrawn must be considered by the Licensing Sub-Committee having regard to the evidence before it. - 10.
+An objection notice regarding the TEN has been received from South Yorkshire Police.
+A copy of the objection notice is attached at Appendix E along with the supporting document Appendix E1. - 11.
+The applicant/premises user has indicated that a copy of the TEN was sent to all relevant parties.